 “You don’t want to be spraying insecticide all the time, because you can also kill the beneficial insects,” Hale explained.
 “You want to be mindful of that.”
 Consider reaching out to a reputable pest control service like pest control bremerton, who understands the importance of using environmentally friendly methods to achieve long-term pest control solutions.

 Dr. Hale’s main passion when it comes to his studies are with wood-burrowing insects, and what measures one can take to protect trees from them.
 Flat and round-headed borers, ambrosia and bark beetles, and many more.
 These types of insects attack the trunks or branches of trees, structurally weakening the trees.
-To protect trees from such insects, it is essential to adopt proper tree service practices, which you can find here.
+To protect trees from such insects, it is essential to adopt proper tree service practices like tree trimming, which you can find here.
+However, if the tree has sustained too much damage and poses a risk, it is advisable top hire a tree removal service.

 “These are very important because you can plant a new tree, and if it’s not protected, or if it gets stressed especially, goes under drought or flood stress, it will often be attacked by insects and diseases, and those can damage the tree,” Hale said.
 “So, you think you have what’s going to be a healthy tree for the next 50 years, and you plant it, but two or three years later it starts looking bad and might die.”